Imaging the disk-halo interface of NGC 891: a 2.7 kpc-thick molecular gas disk: Results

-The use of two Gaussian components provides a substantially improved representation of the out-of-plane CO distribution, consisting of a thin disk ($FWHM=360$~pc) and a thick disk ($FWHM=1.1$~kpc).
-As shown in Fig.~\ref{fig:gauss_res_co}, the large residuals of the single-Gaussian model disappear at large vertical offsets in the double-Gaussian fit.
+The use of two Gaussian components provides a substantially improved representation of the out-of-plane CO distribution, consisting of a thin disk (FWHM = 360~pc) and a thick disk (FWHM = 1.1~kpc). \refcom{Since the thick disk is significantly broader than the main beam (516\,pc $\times$ 516\,pc), it appears to be well resolved at our current spatial resolution.
+However, the estimated vertical extent of the thin disk should be regarded as an upper limit to the intrinsic value due to the potential residual contribution of the extended thick disk component to the derived FWHM of 360\,pc.} As shown in Fig.~\ref{fig:gauss_res_co}, the large residuals of the single-Gaussian model disappear at large vertical offsets in the double-Gaussian fit.
 The full extent of the thick molecular disk measured at a 3$\sigma$ level in <$I_{\rm CO}$> is $\simeq 2.7$~kpc.
 Nonetheless, the double- Gaussian fit overestimates the value of <$I_{\rm CO}$> by a factor of $\simeq 2$ in the range of vertical offsets of $\mid \Delta z \mid \simeq1.3-1.5$~kpc.

 We estimate the fraction of molecular gas mass contained in the thick disk component relative to the total gas mass ($f_{\rm thick}$) from the Gaussian decomposition described above.
 A conservative lower limit on $f_{\rm thick}\simeq3\%$ is obtained from the normalized flux of the residuals of the single-Gaussian model, although this likely underestimates the true value.
 The double-Gaussian model estimates the value of $f_{\rm thick}$ to be up to $\simeq 27\%$.
-Under the hypothesis that the same CO--to--H$_{\rm 2}$ conversion factor applies to the thin and the thick disks, we estimate that the thick disk can contribute up to $\sim 27\%$ of the total molecular gas mass.
-This fraction is similar to the estimated value of $\sim35\%$ for the thick molecular disk imaged in the CO(1--0) line, as reported in \citet{Sof93}.
+Under the assumption that the same CO-to-H$_2$ ($\alpha_{\rm CO}$) conversion factor applies across the observed region, we estimate that the thick disk can contribute up to $\rm\sim27\%$ of the total molecular mass.
+This fraction is similar to the estimated value of $\rm\sim35\%$ for the thick molecular disk imaged in the CO(1–0) line, as reported in \citet{Sof93}.
+However, the assumption of a common $\alpha_{\rm CO}$ for both the thin and the thick molecular disks is debatable, given the dependencies of the conversion factor on physical parameters such as far-ultraviolet radiation \citep{Bolatto13, Heyer25}, gas density and kinetic temperature \citep{weib01}, and metallicity and ISM structure \citep{Bolatto13, Sch-Leroy24}.
+A detailed evaluation of the conversion factor in the thick molecular disk would require the observation of additional transitions of CO and its \lancom{isotopologs}.
+Nevertheless, for the purposes of this work, we adopt a constant $\alpha_{\rm CO}$ to obtain first-order estimates of the relative molecular gas content in the thin and thick disk components\lancom{,} and to compare them with the values derived in other studies.